fbpx

 However, when nerve roots become compressed, the flow of these signals can be disrupted, leading to a diminished or absent reflex response.
 This is because the compressed nerve root may not transmit the signals effectively, preventing the full strength of the reflex signal from reaching the muscle.

 Foraminal stenosis in the cervical spine can result in reduced reflexes in the arms, depending on the specific nerve root affected.
-For example, compression of the nerve root at the C5 or C6 level can result in a diminished bicep reflex, while compression at the C7 level might lead to a diminished tricep reflex.
+For example, compression of the nerve root at the C5 or C6 level can result in a diminished bicep reflex, while compression at the C7 level might lead to a reduced tricep reflex.

 What are the Long-Term Effects of Foraminal Stenosis After a Serious Accident?